 “Inherent in most suffering, especially of the mind or heart, is feeling, is believing, that you can miss something in life.
 But that is not true.
 For on your wedding day with the Sun, one of His presents to you will be – if you want it – every experience that has ever been known or can be known.
 Yes, a divine treasury awaits each soul.
 It is the INFINITE, infinite possibilities, that you can really borrow from at any moment, right now”.

-I never had the chance to be a teen idol, to star in a motion picture, sing on Broadway, go biking across Scandinavia, or to have children of my own.
+I never had the chance to be a teen idol, star in a motion picture, sing on Broadway, go biking across Scandinavia, or to have children of my own.
 But I believe in the promises given us by the Teachers.
-And just knowing that, I feel more fulfilled right now and that I actually haven’t missed out on anything at all.
+And just knowing that, I feel more fulfilled right now.
+I actually haven’t missed out on anything at all.

 - Inherent in Suffering by Hafiz is from the interpretation/translation by Daniel Ladinsky.